-Andrew is skilled brief writer who works with clients and trial teams on significant motions in the trial court to prevent any need for appeal by winning the case first.
-In addition, Andrew specializes in readying cases for appeal by perfecting critical appellate issues and teeing them up in the most favorable posture.
-Andrew has brought these special skills to bear for some of the world’s largest companies in their most important cases, including for Oracle (against Google and the U.S. Department of Labor), PricewaterhouseCoopers (against MF Global), Dow AgroSciences (against Bayer CropSciences), Synopsys (against Mentor Graphics and Ubiquiti Networks), the dietary supplement industry (against Amarin Pharmaceuticals), and the Municipal Energy Authority of Georgia (against the Jacksonville Energy Authority).
+Andrew is skilled brief writer who works on significant motions in the trial court to prevent any resort to appeal by winning the case first.
+In addition, Andrew focuses on readying cases for appeal by perfecting critical appellate issues and teeing them up in the most favorable posture.
+Andrew has brought these special skills to bear for some of the world’s largest companies in their most important cases, including for Oracle (against Google and the U.S. Department of Labor), PricewaterhouseCoopers (against MF Global), Gilead Sciences (against relators on behalf of the United States), Synopsys (against Ubiquiti Networks), and the dietary supplement industry (against Amarin Pharmaceuticals).

 Supreme Court & Appellate Engagements

 IBM v.
 Lima – Second Circuit – Andrew led the appeal in the Second Circuit to overturn a preliminary injunction that precludes Mr. Rodrigo Lima, a former high-level executive at IBM, from beginning a new position at Microsoft as its Corporate Vice President of Latin America.
-While employed by IBM, Lima signed a noncompetition agreement that precludes him from working for a year for any IBM competitor in any position that “could result in” him disclosing, using, or relying on IBM information.
+While employed by IBM, Lima signed a noncompetition agreement that precluded him from working for a year for any IBM competitor in any position that “could result in” him disclosing, using, or relying on IBM information.
 Lima challenged the noncompete as overbroad and unenforceable and further challenged the preliminary injunction as premised on a misapplication of the so-called “inevitable disclosure” doctrine.

 Gallucci v.
 Boiron – Ninth Circuit – Andrew argued the matter to the Ninth Circuit, persuading the court to affirm the district court’s certification of a class for settlement purposes and approval of the settlement.
 Andrew represented Boiron, the manufacturer of homeopathic drugs to treat illnesses such as the cold and the flu.
 The wide-ranging settlement involved 800 Boiron products.